Ayesh/case-insensitive-array/README.md

 ## Prerequisites

- - PHP 7.2 or later.
-For older PHP versions, use please use the `1.0.x` versions.
+ - PHP 7.3 or later.
+For older PHP versions, use please use the `1.1.x` or `1.0.x` versions.

 ## Installing
 The simplest way would be to install using [composer](https://getcomposer.org).